 The American Lifeguard Association® offers training to become a certified lifeguard through our blended program, where the employers are to assess your skills and encourage you to continue practicing the skills through in-service training.
 With our program, after completing the online portion of our course, you will be issued a national two-year certification in lifeguarding, CPR/AED, and First Aid.
 Current standards require that employers are to evaluate the skills of all candidates before hiring regardless of the issuing entity.

 Our national program's skills reflect ECC science and findings from the United States Lifeguard Standards Coalition Report.
 Over the past 30 years, we have gained Centers for Disease Control (CDC) recognition as a national training entity and are listed with the CDC Healthy Swimming website.
 The U.S. Department of Labor and the General Service Administration (GSA) has determined that the American Lifeguard Association offers lifeguard certification programs similar to those provided by the American Red Cross.

 The American Lifeguard and safety training™ is a critical service with the support of employers and government agencies nationwide.
 With our program, you can get certified at your own pace and join our over 25,000 active lifeguard members across the USA.

-Training is done through an instructor-led video training program with online materials and the final exam, that allows you to get certified right away as an individual or in a small group.
+Training is done through an instructor-led video training program with online materials and the final exam that allows you to get certified right away as an individual or in a small group.
 We offer a blended program where the employers are to ensure that each Lifeguard candidate has all the skills and knowledge necessary for the position they are being considered.
-In addition, the employer needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
-The American Lifeguard Association is available to work with employers that request assistance to help with the evaluation part of the program.
+The employer also needs to make sure the candidate meets the requirements regarding physical and all other elements before starting employment.
+The American Lifeguard Association is available to work with employers that request assistance to help with the program's evaluation part.

 Please see below the complete information and all the steps needed to complete regarding our national lifeguard certification program.